godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Adjustments
 ^^^^^^^^^^^

-At the end of processing, Godot offers the possibility to do some image adjustments.
+At the end of processing, Godot offers the possibility to do some standard image adjustments.

 .. image:: img/environment_adjustments.png